Wrington Vale Light Railway: Construction

-The first attempt to build a railway line in this part of North Somerset took place in 1882 when an Act was obtained (on 18 August) incorporating the Radstock, Wrington & Congresbury Junction Railway, which was to run from Farrington Gurney on the Bristol and North Somerset Railway to Congresbury through Wrington.
-However sufficient capital could not be raised, and the company was dissolved in 1886.
+The first attempt to build a railway line in this part of North Somerset took place when the Radstock Wrington and Congresbury Junction Railway Act 1882 (45 & 46 Vict. c. cclxv) was obtained (on 18 August) incorporating the Radstock, Wrington and Congresbury Junction Railway, which was to run from Farrington Gurney on the Bristol and North Somerset Railway to Congresbury through Wrington.
+However sufficient capital could not be raised, and the company was dissolved by the Radstock, Wrington and Congresbury Junction Railway (Abandonment) Act 1886 (49 & 50 Vict. c. xxix).

 The Light Railways Act 1896 (59 & 60 Vict. c.
 48) was passed to enable low-cost local railways to be built, and a line from Blagdon to Congresbury was promoted.
 At this time the Bristol Waterworks Company were building a reservoir at Blagdon, and they supported the scheme.
 The Great Western Railway (GWR) agreed to finance the scheme and manage the actual construction.

-In 1896, an application was made for a Light Railway Order; there was to be a short branch to Blagdon Waterworks.
+In 1896, an application was made for a light railway order; there was to be a short branch to Blagdon Waterworks.
 A statutory enquiry was held on 20 May 1897.

-A public inquiry was held on 20 May 1897; the line was supported by Bristol Waterworks Company.
-The Order was confirmed on 18 March 1898, and the Great Western Railway was authorised to finance, construct and work the line.
+A public inquiry was held on 20 May 1897; the line was supported by the Bristol Waterworks Company.
+The Wrington Vale Light Railway Order 1897 was confirmed on 18 March 1898, and the Great Western Railway was authorised to finance, construct and work the line.

-Lt Col Yorke inspected the line on 28 November 1901, and as he found it satisfactory, the line opened to traffic on 4 December 1901.
+Lt.
+Col. Yorke inspected the line on 28 November 1901, and as he found it satisfactory, the line opened to traffic on 4 December 1901.
 It was 6 miles 41 chains (10.5 km) long and there were stations at Wrington, Langford, Burrington and Blagdon.

 Gradients were severe: leaving Blagdon the line fell at 1 in 75 and then rose at the same gradient, followed by a further downward gradient of 1 in 75.
 There was then a local summit at Burrington, falling from Langford at 1 in 50.
 From Wrington to Congresbury the line was broadly level, although with short sections rising at 1 in 70 and falling at 1 in 60.
 At Blagdon there was a spur siding diverging to the right on the approach, serving the Yeo Pumping Station.